Capture of Liège (1702): Surrender of Liège

 Liège was an open city without strong fortifications, and the city council of Liège was unwilling to sacrifice the city for France, or even for their own sovereign, Joseph Clemens of Bavaria.
+(Note: 18th century historian De Vryer remarks: "This city, counted among the largest and most important places in Europe, lies about four hours south of Maastricht on the river Meuse, in a very pleasant valley surrounded by several hills.
+It is hardly possible to say on which side of the Meuse Liège ought to be placed, since the river forms such a remarkable bend around the city that, besides many small islands, it is nearly cut in half by it.
+Within this place, unusually populous and flourishing through its trade with Holland, one counts more than a hundred churches and a renowned college.
+But the inhabitants, formerly well known for their bravery in defending their privileges against the encroachments of the Bishop, now concern themselves little with whom they stand under in times of war, and generally surrender to the first enemy who appears before their walls.
+They are, however, somewhat compelled to do so, both to secure their merchandise and because the city walls, not strengthened according to modern fortification science, do not permit a long defence.")
 The mayor succeeded in concluding a favourable convention with the Allies on the evening of 13 October, allowing them entry into the city while obliging them not to attack the French occupied Citadel of Liège from within the city.
 When it came time to sign, Marlborough refused Athlone's signature, leaving only the Dutch deputies to represent the Dutch Republic.
 (Note: The Lord of Geldermalsen, one of the Dutch Deputies, wrote on 14 October: "It is impossible to express with what contempt he [Marlborough] judges Count Athlone – his indecision, his weakness, his willingness to confide in the most insignificant people and follow their advice despite all previous orders.")
 Athlone lodged a formal complaint with the States General, but no decision followed.
-Four days later, on 17 October, Nassau-Usingen died, and on the 19th Athlone was promoted to Field Marshal of the Dutch States Army.
+Four days later, on 17 October, Nassau-Usingen died, and on the 19th, Athlone was promoted to Field Marshal of the Dutch States Army.
 The advancement gave him personal satisfaction, but it left the underlying issue between the Allied leaders untouched.